WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - [Platform Tools from Google (ADB and Fastboot)](https://developer.android.com/studio/releases/platform-tools)
 - An ARM64 Windows build of your choice (specifically the install.wim file).
 You can use [UUPMediaCreator](https://github.com/gus33000/UUPMediaCreator) for this.
 [Here's a guide on how to use it.](https://github.com/WOA-Project/SurfaceDuo-Guides/blob/main/CreateWindowsISO.md)
 - The driver set: [SurfaceDuo-Drivers-Full.zip](https://github.com/WOA-Project/SurfaceDuo-Drivers/releases/)
+- DriverUpdater, to install the driver set: [DriverUpdater](https://github.com/WOA-Project/DriverUpdater/releases/)
 - A Windows PC to build the Windows ISO, apply it onto the phone from mass storage, add drivers to the installation, configure ESP

 ## Warnings ⚠️
-Don't create partitions from Mass Storage Mode (because ABL will break with blank/spaces in names)
+Don't create partitions from Mass Storage Mode (because ABL will break with blank/spaces in names) If you see a warning during the process, it is not normal.
+Contact us on telegram if you see anything odd Don't rerun the commands if you interrupt the process.
+You may break your partition table

 **THIS WILL WIPE ALL YOUR ANDROID DATA**